Data analysis in Excel is generally limited to crunching numbers.

 By narrowing your search to just your own company or specific competitors, your team can get useful insights about your brand’s perception within your industry.
 Add relevant specs as keywords to your extractor and learn which aspects of your service needs to be revamped or completely redesigned.

 For instance, executing a brand monitoring strategy through the vast mass of content provided by Twitter can be done automatically and result in useful insights for any company.
-Take this example, in which we did a feedback comparison of mobile carrier companies like AT&T, Verizon, Spring, and T-Mobile.
+Take this feedback comparison of mobile carriers, AT&T, Verizon, Spring, and T-Mobile.

 Apart from the model employed to identify the most relevant keywords, a sentiment analysis model was also put to the test to understand how positively, negatively or neutrally these customers were talking about these brands.